spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 ## HA Topology

-With all services enabled for high availability, the new architecture looks like this (split services in :
+With all services enabled for high availability, the new architecture looks like this:

  <div class="mermaid">
  graph TB